ghost-progress-plugin preview

 --greedylabs-ghost-progress-track: rgba(0,0,0,.08);

 Use data-position for top or bottom, and data-height for the thickness in pixels.
 The bar reaches 0% when the article top meets the top of the viewport, and 100% when its bottom meets the bottom.
+Give data-anchor a selector to pin the bar to that element (for example a top nav) instead of the viewport edge.
+When the selector is empty, matches nothing, or is hidden (as on mobile), the bar falls back to the viewport edge.

 FAQ